 She smiled and nodded, then walked herself out of his flat.

 Timeyin stared after Akudo as she walked out his front door.

 He knew he should have walked her to her car at the very least, but he got the impression she wanted to be alone.

 He stared down at the intricately wrapped box in his hand.
-It was not a small box by any means, it was also not a particularly large one.
+It was not a small box by any means.
 When had she found time to buy him a gift between studying and mothering?

 She was more amazing than she gave herself credit; but if she was going to keep her heart closed off, he was not going to force her.

 He knew she was attracted to him.
 He had figured it out the night of her secondary school reunion when she kissed him on the cheek.
 He also knew that she had either fought or ignored those feelings, and he did not mind it because he was doing the same.

 When she kissed him today though, it was as if the kiss took all of his fears and inhibitions, rolled them into a ball, and tossed them into an incinerator.

 At first he wished he had recovered from the surprise in time to kiss her back, but when she made that ridiculous proposition, he was glad he had not.